lokesh/lightbox2/README.md

 - Review if and how images should be preloaded

 **Accessibility**
+- Should opening lightbox update the url? and should this url be parsed on page load to show Lightbox automatically?
 - Review alt attributes.
 - Review ARIA roles.
 - Review constrast ratios.